BeanieODM/beanie/docs/development.md

 ## Working on the documentation

 The documentation is generated using `pydoc-markdown`.
-To see a live preview of any edits you make you can run
+To see a preview of any edits you make you can run
 ```shell
 poetry run pydoc-markdown --server
 ```
 and visit the printed adress (usally `localhost:8000`) in your browser.
+Beware, the autorecompiling might not work for everyone.

 This will automatically generate the API documentation from source.
 All other documentation should be written by hand.
 The documentation is compiled using `mkdocs` behind the scenes.
 To change the table of contents or other options, check out `pydoc-markdown.yml`.